VanshajSaxena/auction-system/README.md

 # Auction System API

-A REST API Spring Boot Application for an Imaginative Auction System.
+A Spring Boot REST API application designed for a fictional auction system, implemented with a focus on adhering to best practices.

 ## Table of Contents